nikosDal/FSND/projects/02_trivia_api/starter/backend/README.md

 - If question_id is missing, returns HTTP 404

 POST '/questions/search'
-- Looks for and returns questions matching the given search term
+- Looks for and returns questions matching the given search term.
+If blank searchTerm is given, all questions are returned paginated (same as GET '/questions').
+Otherwise, all search results are shown without pagination.
+If no questions match, an empty list is returned.
 - Request Arguments: JSON {searchTerm: str}
-- Returns: JSON as per GET '/questions'
+- Returns: JSON with schema
+    {
+        success: boolean,
+        questions: [{
+            question: str,
+            answer: str,
+            difficulty: int,
+            category: int
+        }],
+        total_questions: int (total number of questions matching),
+        curent_category: int
+    }
 - If searchTerm is missing, returns HTTP 422

 GET '/categories/<category_id>/questions'